DS202-at-ISU/DS202-final-project-dream-team/README.md

 critical and discuss potential limitations.
 Add a sentence on what else you would have liked to include in your data exploration if you had more time or more members in your team.

+- In this project, we explored consumer spending patterns in Iowa using data from the U.S. Bureau of Economic Analysis.
+We analyzed overall spending trends over time, built a random forest model to predict spending categories based on expenditure and year, and visualized shifts in major spending categories through a heatmap.
+Our results show that total consumer spending in Iowa has steadily increased over the past two decades, with essential categories like healthcare and housing consistently dominating expenditure.
+Meanwhile, discretionary categories such as food services and recreation displayed greater volatility.

+  One limitation of our analysis is that we did not adjust spending figures for inflation or population growth, which could affect year-to-year comparisons.
+Additionally, our predictive model only used two variables incorporating more economic indicators (such as unemployment rates, income levels, or demographic shifts) might improve model accuracy and interpretation.

+  If we had more time or additional team members, we would have liked to build a forecasting model to predict future consumer spending by category.
+We also would have explored spatial differences across counties in Iowa to investigate whether spending patterns vary geographically within the state.

 ## Data source